Each academic year, the NYU Abu Dhabi Theater Program produces two mainstage productions — one professional and one student production.

 The Theater Program works with a New York-based theater company on the Saadiyat campus to devise, rehearse, and stage their show.
 The theater company engages NYUAD students in a range of apprenticeships, from directing through stage management, that provide a remarkable firsthand look at how theater companies develop work in a professional theatrical setting.

-For the mainstage student production, a guest theater company or a guest director and group of artistic collaborators devise a production utilizing students as the main cast and crew.
-Throughout this eight-week process, leading directors and artists engage NYUAD students both on and off the stage as they build a production from conceptualization through performance.
+The Theater Program welcomes a guest theater company or a guest director and group of artistic collaborators to devise a production utilizing students as the main cast and crew.
+Leading directors and artists engage NYUAD students both on and off the stage as they build a production from conceptualization through performance.

-NYUAD Theater Program Student-Led Project Series (SLP) provides both majors and non-majors the opportunity to conduct, direct, or present theater projects for the NYUAD community including workshops, staged readings, and small-scale productions.
+NYUAD's Student-Led Project Series provides both majors and non-majors the opportunity to conduct, direct, or present theater projects for the NYUAD community including workshops, staged readings, and small-scale productions.

 Apprenticeships afford students the ability to work closely with a guest artist or professional theater company in residence with the theater program.